Compare & Save on Your Snagging Survey

 • Quality checked - Our content writers ensure every Compare My Move article is written to the highest of standard.

-In this guide, Compare My Move explains everything you need to know about the Snagging List, the basic property survey for new build houses, and why it’s so important to have one conducted on your new home.
+In this guide, Compare My Move explains everything you need to know about Snagging Lists and why they're useful to new build homebuyers.

 Save on Your Snagging Survey